 The Logos User Education team has created a variety of original language visual filters available to all Logos users.
 You can add any of these to your personal Logos Documents and customize them to fit your needs.

-1. Filter all Public Docs by Visual Filters.
+1. Filter all Public Documents by Visual Filters.

-Expand the Docs menu and select the Public tab to view all publicly-shared Logos Documents.
-Select the Visual Filter filter under Type.
+Click the Documents icon and select the Public tab to view all publicly-shared Logos Documents.
+Select Visual Filter under Type.
 (If you don’t see the filter menu, click the menu icon to show the filter panel.)

 2. Filter by author.

-Click on User Ed under the Author category to filter all Filter Filters to show only those created by the User Education Team.
+Click User Ed under the Author category to filter all Visual Filters to show only those created by the User Education Team.

-3. Add any filter(s) to your Logos Docs.
+3. Add any filter(s) to your Logos Documents.

-Select a filter and choose Add to your docs above the docs list or right-click on any visual filter and click Add to your docs.
+Select a filter and choose Add to your docs above the documents list, or right-click on any visual filter and click Add to your docs.

-Note: To add multiple filters at the same time, select multiple filters (hold Shift and select a list of sequential filters or Cmd (macOS) or Ctrl (Windows) and click non-adjacent filters) and click Add to your docs above the menu or right-click on your selection and choose Add to your docs.
+Note: To add multiple visual filter documents at the same time, select multiple visual filters (hold Shift and select a list of sequential filters or Cmd (macOS) or Ctrl (Windows) and click non-adjacent filters) and click Add to your docs above the menu or right-click on your selection and choose Add to your docs.